Phi Zeta Research Emphasis Day Call for Abstracts

 - may use all available research methods (from the animal to the molecule)

 The committee also encourages the participation of SVM faculty members.
-Faculty wishing to display their posters only need to submit the names of the authors, abstract title(s) and the number of poster boards required.
+Faculty wishing to have their posters for display online only need to submit the names of the authors, and abstract title(s).

 Important Dates to Remember

-Please do not hesitate to contact Dr. Cherie Pucheu-Haston (email@example.com), Dr. Jey (firstname.lastname@example.org), or Ms. O’Quinn (email@example.com) for additional information.
+Please do not hesitate to contact Dr. Sones (email@example.com), Dr. Chapman (firstname.lastname@example.org), Dr. Patial (email@example.com), Dr. Mitchell (firstname.lastname@example.org), Dr. Jeyaseelan (email@example.com), Dr. Saini (firstname.lastname@example.org), or Dr. Cardin (email@example.com) for additional information.

 Guidelines for Abstract Preparation

-Advanced studies, professional, and undergraduate students as well as Post-doctoral researchers should submit abstracts and a note stating in which of the 4 categories they are competing.
-Faculty wishing to present posters should submit the author names, abstract title(s), and the number of poster boards required.
+- Advanced studies, professional, and undergraduate students as well as Post-doctoral researchers should submit abstracts under appropriate category and sub-category on the online-abstract submission portal.
+Faculty wishing to present posters should submit the author names, and abstract title(s).

 Differentiation of Canine Induced Pluripotent Stem Cells into Neural Progenitor Cells